-Stress is the fantastic equalizer.
-Every adult on the world has undergone fear sooner or later, but how do you know if an inherent fear is directing your activities and restricting your opportunities?
+Unfounded Fear Stress is a fantastic equalizer.
+Every adult in the world has undergone fear sooner or later, but how do you know if an inherent fear is directing your activities and restricting your opportunities?
 Fear Serves a Purpose Fear could activate a flight-or-fight reaction, and while this may have been the primary survival strategy again in the caveman days, now we people face a lot more subtle, insidious fears on a daily basis.
 Our trend to react to fear by running away (emotionally, mentally, or physically) can interfere with our needs to live large, be courageous, and create a much better life via opportunities.
-Unfounded Fear While fear attempts to keep us secure and out of harm’s way, intuition may keep us secure but with the extra advantage of helping us grow to a more extensive, more adventuresome experience of life.
+While fear attempts to keep us secure and out of harm’s way, intuition may keep us secure but with the extra advantage of helping us grow to a more extensive, more adventuresome experience of life.
 You can probably recall a time in life once you felt a particular nudge not to do something, then afterward you felt relief once you’re glad you had listened to this instinctive prompt.
 Learning to come up with and listen to your instinct can supply you with invaluable advice and leadership in every area of your daily life.
 But how do you tell if it your anxiety preventing you, or if it is your instinct guiding you saying no?

 What Are The Importance Of Knowing The Difference’s